 I missed writing!
 I have more than 10 pending articles since July!
-I hate when i’m Not productive!
+I hate when I’m not productive!
 Especially on my blog!
 With my kids, I am barely finding time to write but September is back, school is back and I am super back to my blog and to sharing some new interesting articles with you guys!
-Today’s read is about some baby steps and switches I have made in my kitchen to be able to lead with my children a healthier lifestyle and eating habits.
+Today’s read is about some baby steps and switches I have made in my kitchen to lead with my children a healthier lifestyle and eating habits.
 Let me start by telling you that the changes are minor.
 I am not someone who buys everything organic, I do not follow a plant based diet, I allow myself and my kids unhealthy stuff from time to time.
 I can say that I’m really good when it comes to balance.
 You will see my kids eating the healthiest meals most of the times and covered with unhealthy chocolate and snacks another time.
 You will see us do the most beautiful activities one weekend and then spending it at home the next, super clean and super filthy...
-My main change happened in my own kitchen: I do not allow unhealthy snacks and especially drinks in my house because I know that we will be tempted to have them when they are easy to be reached.
+My main change happened in my own kitchen: I do not allow unhealthy food in my house because I know that we will be tempted to have them when they are easy to be reached.
 Plus I want my children to know that those things could be eaten or done only outside and only on occasions.
 But this is me trying my best!
 We do break the rule sometimes though!
 And that doesn’t mean we do not have snacks!
-Sugary ones!
+Sweet and yummy ones!
 We do!
 And A lot!
 But we replaced them with healthier version.
 Yes the same sweet chocolate cake with chocolate chips!
 But in a healthier and more nutritious version with same same but different ingredients.

 First let’s start with the basic ingredients we use in most of our recipes: